Working conditions new and expectant mothers

 You need to limit the physical stress on a pregnant employee.
 If physical stress is unavoidable, you should limit the load:

-• as of the 20th week, the employee is allowed to lift a maximum of 5 kilos up to 10 times a day
+- As of the 20th week, the employee is allowed to lift a maximum of 5 kilos no more than 10 times a day.

-• from the 30th week, the employee is allowed to lift a maximum of 5 kilos up to 5 times a day
+- From the 30th week, the employee is allowed to lift a maximum of 5 kilos no more than 5 times a day.

-• in the last 3 months of pregnancy, the employee shouldn’t bend or kneel down more than once an hour
+- In the last 3 months of pregnancy, the employee should not bend or kneel down more than once an hour.

 Pregnant employees may not perform tasks under environmental (atmospheric) pressure, such as diving and caisson work or underground mining.
 Or be subjected to environmental factors, such as:

-• loud noise louder than 80 db(A) on average or peak above 112 Pa
+- loud noise louder than 80 db(A) on average or peak noise above 112 Pa

-Pregnant employees, as well as those who are trying to get pregnant, and breastfeeding mothers should not be exposed to lead and lead compounds.
-The same goes for hazardous substances that can harm the DNA of the (unborn) child (such as benzene).
+Pregnant employees, as well as those who are trying to get pregnant, and breastfeeding mothers should not be exposed to hazardous substances and biological agents.
+For example, pregnant and breastfeeding employees should not be exposed to lead and lead compounds, and pregnant employees should not be exposed to the Rubella virus or Toxoplasma bacteria.

 Expressing milk at work